FHOOEAIST/synthea-AT-implementation/README.md

 How can the Synthea Patient Generator be extended with HL7 FHIR implementation guides to enhance its adaptability for local use in different healthcare settings?

+#### Goals
+Within this project and research the following 4 goals are set
+##### 1. Ensure Compliance with Austrian Core Implementation Guidelines
+Generate patient profiles that align with the Austrian Core Implementation guidelines and any associated extensions to ensure regulatory compliance and interoperability within the Austrian healthcare system.

+##### 2. Utilize Austrian Demographic Data:
+ Incorporate accurate and representative demographic data specific to Austria to enhance the realism and relevance of the generated patient profiles, facilitating more accurate simulations and analysis.
+##### 3. Model Clinical Processes for Local Medical Settings:
+Develop detailed models of clinical processes tailored to local medical settings, enabling the creation of synthetic patient histories that accurately reflect real-world medical procedures and workflows.

+##### 4. Generate FHIR AuditEvent Resources for Process Mining:

+Implement the generation of FHIR AuditEvent resources to capture and document healthcare processes, facilitating process mining and analysis for optimization and improvement purposes.

 #### Read about Synthea

 Read the Synthea [wiki](https://github.com/synthetichealth/synthea/wiki) and [Frequently Asked Questions](https://github.com/synthetichealth/synthea/wiki/Frequently-Asked-Questions) for more information.

+Synthea<sup>TM</sup> is a Synthetic Patient Population Simulator.
+The goal is to output synthetic, realistic (but not real), patient data and associated health records in a variety of formats.

 Currently, Synthea<sup>TM</sup> features include:
 - Birth to Death Lifecycle